Shop The Working From Home As A Mom Post Here:

 About 10 years ago, I started working from home for a meal planning company.
 I remember thinking it was so cool that I could work from home and also have time to teach Pure Barre classes + working on the blog as my side hustle.
 Eventually, though, the company grew and started requiring us to come into the office more, and gradually got stricter, and eventually was fully in-office with only a 30-minute lunch break.
 I had really gotten used to the flexibility of working from home!

 For my personality type, it’s basically a nail in the coffin to ask me to sit at a desk all day and work without any breaks or freedom to set my own schedule.
 I loved being able to take an hour and a half lunch to workout or teach, even if that meant I had to work an hour and a half after my baby went to bed to make up for it.
 Working from home has SO many benefits, but it also has negative components as well.
-It’s all about finding what works for you.
+It’s all about finding what works for you as you begin working from home as a mom.

 I worked for that company for about five years.
 When I had my firstborn Leyton, my last day was about a week before my due date.
 After I had Leyton, the Lord orchestrated me to work part-time for a real estate agent while I was still growing the blog.
 If you’ve read my postpartum depression story, you know that this was a hard season for me.
 Eric and I continued to budget, plan, dream, and WORK my booty off on my blog, while having a side job as a Pure Barre teacher, and still helping the real estate agent part-time with marketing, and I eventually got to a place where we were comfortable with me doing Pure Barre and My Life Well Loved.